FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

     </div>

 <!-- placeholder note for Joseph option A -->
+???+ info

-**Note:** the upcoming scenarios do not deal with molecular dynamics data directly due to lack of uploads.
+    The upcoming scenarios **do not** deal with molecular dynamics data directly, due to lack of uploads.
-Nonetheless, they still teach many useful techniques that are generally applicable.
+    Nonetheless, they demonstrate useful features of the NOMAD repository, and *hopefully* motivate the increased use of NOMAD for molecular dynamics simulations.

 ### Scenario 2 - Data science

+Start a fresh session by clearing the molecular dynamics related filters, or by restoring the [initial session](https://nomad-lab.eu/prod/v1/staging/gui/search/entries?upload_create_time[gte]=1419895487748&upload_create_time[lte]=1694679900000).

 !!! abstract "Assignment"
     **You want to evaluate the impact of the metal used in _Metal Organic Frameworks_ (MOFs).